Minecraft realms is a Minecraft feature that Mojang added to the game for players to rent a monthly private server to play with friends.

 1. /scoreboard

-For example, to make players health bars appear.
-You can also a create custom scoreboard windows on any side of the screen that can be modified to show different things.
+For example, to make players’ health bars appear.
+You can also modify and create custom scoreboard windows on any side of the screen to display different things.

 Ex: